Intravenous urography is a test that uses X-rays and a special dye to help assess your kidneys, ureters, bladder and urethra.

 Are there any side-effects or risks from intravenous urography?

-- When the dye is injected you may get a flushing or warm feeling, and a metallic taste in the mouth.
+- When the dye is injected you may have a flushing or warm feeling and a metallic taste in the mouth.
 These usually quickly go.

-- Acute kidney failure is a rare complication.
+- Acute kidney injury is a rare complication.

 Some other points about intravenous urography